VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 This is opinioned guide, so now that's about to show: Dont do it.
 All cloud storage is is someone else's disks.
 If you want to use it as a backup sure, but I don't see why- it's much less expensive to just backup the reallly important stuff to a hosted server continually and periodically (weekly, monthly, whatever) backup to some external disks that you keep somewhere else.
 Not to mention the privacy concerns.
 Like, really?
 You want to put allllll your family pictures under the all seeing eyes of Google or Microsoft.
 Nah.
 I'll pass.

+If you reallllly insist, then check out https://www.backblaze.com/cloud-backup.html (I'm not affiliated in anyway, nor do I use the service) as it's probably the safest option and they have good recovery options, like sending you a physical hard drive with your data on it.

+But, seriously, only use cloud for a backup if you have to and never ever ever ever ever use it as a primary storage medium.

+The cloud is not your friend.

 ### Portable

-Most fixed disk enclosures suck, albeit they can be less expensive.
+Most fixed disk enclosures (Think your normal, off the shelf portable driver) suck, albeit they can be less expensive.
 I'd recommend getting a portable multi-drive enclosure that runs over whatever the fastest connection you have is (Thunderbolt, USB 3.1, etc.).
 You can even get usb->nvme adapters, albeit they have a nasty amount of bandwidth limiting.

 Most off-the-shelf flash drives have ass cooling and will over-heat them selves to death when you use them for things like installing operating systems regularly, so I recommend just getting a bulk pack of cheap, low capacity ones to toss when they finally kick the bucket and a few nice USB->SATA or USB->NVME adapter for  your main portable storage needs.
 Failing that, you can always use your phone if you've got a nice high capacity SD card in it or plenty of spare internal storage.
 The problem with that is MTP or 'Media Transfer Protocol' is a buggy, slow mess, and there's no other clean way to transfer things from a phone.
 So ¯\\_(ツ)_/¯

 <blockquote class="twitter-tweet"><p lang="ro" dir="ltr">Recuperación de datos de µSD nivel: F*cking Master of the Universe. <a href="https://t.co/B9egCrW4WJ">pic.twitter.com/B9egCrW4WJ</a></p>&mdash; ChuxMan Skywalker (@MrChuxMan) <a href="https://twitter.com/MrChuxMan/status/1288054419985248257?ref_src=twsrc%5Etfw">July 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+You might also want to look into [Hard Drive Schucking](https://www.ifixit.com/News/46724/how-to-find-useful-discounted-disks-inside-an-external-hard-drive) if you're in need of as much storage as you can get your grubby lil' [r/DataHoarder](https://www.reddit.com/r/DataHoarder/) hands onto.

 ### The Past